Home > Lawn & Garden > Gardening Tips

 4. Grass Clippings

 Grass clippings are a cost-efficient alternative to traditional mulch.
-However, they need to be dried out or composted before use to prevent potentially-damaging heat from affecting plants.
+However, you should dry them out or compost them beforehand to prevent potentially-damaging heat from affecting plants.
 If you treat your lawn with chemicals, don’t use grass clippings in your flower or garden bed.

 5. Rubber Mulch

-Some people use a rubber mulch alternative to reduce fungus and weed growth and insulate soil from hot and cold temperatures.
+Some people use a rubber mulch alternative to reduce fungus and weed growth and insulate the soil from hot and cold temperatures.
 Rubber mulch is made of 100% recycled rubber, usually from reclaimed tires.
-As you would expect, rubber mulch is similar to rock mulch and doesn’t provide nutrients to the soil.
-It can also leach small amounts of chemicals into the soil, which can be harmful to some plants.
+This type of mulch is similar to rock mulch as neither option gives nutrients to the soil.
+Rubber can also leach small amounts of chemicals into the soil, which can be harmful to some plants.

 However, rubber mulch lasts significantly longer than wood mulch and cuts down on the use of trees and other organic mulch material.